RobertLD/explorer-folder-filter/README.md

 Explorer Folder Filter temporarily focuses the native VS Code Explorer on folders whose names match a query.

-It is useful in large workspaces where the folder tree is correct but too broad to scan quickly.
+It is useful in large workspaces where the folder tree is too broad to scan quickly.

 ## Commands